Changing Education Through the Arts (CETA): Professional learning for educators and teaching artists

 Arts Integration Conference: Exploring an Approach to Teaching

 - June 25-27, 2018

 The John F. Kennedy Center for the Performing Arts will present the 8th annual Arts Integration Conference: Exploring an Approach to Teaching on June 25-27, 2018.The Conference explores the "how" of arts integration, rooted in the Kennedy Center's 30 years of experience in professional learning for teachers, and provides many strategies that can make arts integration a part of every teacher's approach to teaching.

 This conference is appropriate for teachers, principals, school district administrators, and partnering arts organization staff and teaching artists.

-Conference registration will open the end of Feb.
-2018.
+Conference registration is now open.
 You may also be interested in attending the Midwest Arts Integration Conference in Madison, WI on June 11-13, 2018 or the Southwest Arts Integration Conference in Austin, TX on June 18-19, 2018.

 Changing Education Through the Arts, part of the Rubenstein Arts Access Program, is generously funded by David and Alice Rubenstein.